-Following the guidance of the Bishops of England and Wales and as advocated by the DfE, RSE will be firmly embedded in the PSHE framework as it is concerned with nurturing human wholeness and integral to the physical, spiritual, emotional, moral, social and intellectual development of pupils.
+Following the guidance of the Bishops of England and Wales and as advocated by the Department for Education, RSHE will be firmly embedded in the PSHE framework as it is concerned with nurturing human wholeness and integral to the physical, spiritual, emotional, moral, social and intellectual development of pupils.
 It is centred on Christ’s vision of being human as good news and will be positive and prudent, showing the potential for development, while enabling the dangers and risks involved to be understood and appreciated.

-All Relationship, Sex and Health Education (RSHE) will be in accordance with the Church’s moral teaching.
+All RSHE will be in accordance with the Church’s moral teaching.
 It will emphasise the central importance of marriage and the family whilst acknowledging that all pupils have a fundamental right to have their life respected whatever household they come from.
 It will also prepare pupils for life in modern Britain.

-At Holy Family, we aim to provide a suitable programme that follows the statutory need to include RSHE into our curriculum from September 2020 and meets the ethos of our Catholic identity and mission.
+At Holy Family, we provide a suitable programme that follows the statutory need to include RSHE into our curriculum and that meets the ethos of our Catholic identity and mission.
 To support the teaching of RSHE within Holy Family, we use Jigsaw and ‘A Journey in Love’.
-Jigsaw is a programme we have followed for a number of years now and there is information about what is included in the programme here:

-‘A Journey in Love’ is a resource created by Sister Jude Groden of BRES.
-It is the recommended programme of study for Catholic schools for Relationships and Sex Education, and has been written as a progressive scheme of work that supports the Religious Education, PSHE and Science curricula taught within the school.
-This resource has been recently revised to ensure it is up to date and links where appropriate to DfE guidelines.
+‘A Journey in Love’ is a resource created by Sister Jude Groden and has been written as a progressive scheme of work that supports the Religious Education, PSHE and Science curricula taught within the school.
+This resource has been recently revised to ensure it is up to date and links to DfE guidelines where appropriate.

 As with all aspects of learning, children are naturally curious and many will have questions related to their lessons.
 Opportunities to discuss questions form part of the lessons and again these are treated with care and understanding.